dhh1128/codecraft.co/smart-geeks-think-like-cheerleaders.md

 [caption id="attachment_969" align="aligncenter" width="500"]<a href="http://www.flickr.com/photos/neys/3779763449/"><img class="size-full wp-image-969" alt="" src="http://codecraft.co/wp-content/uploads/2013/02/screen-shot-2013-02-04-at-9-42-59-pm.png" width="500" height="300" /></a> Photo credit: neys (Flickr)[/caption]

-I'm not sure how many teams were there--maybe a hundred.
+I'm not sure how many teams were there &mdash; maybe a hundred.
 The competition started at 9 am and was scheduled to run through 5.
 Every team consisted of dozens of girls, all dressed in spangles and glitter, with identical ribbons in their hair.
 They'd march out onto the floor, drop their heads and arms to their sides, and wait for the first blast of music to initiate the routine.
 Then they'd tumble and dance their hearts out, finishing out of breath with a flourish.

 Every hour or so, the performances suspended so judges could announce winners in a particular division that had just fielded its last competitor.

 I noticed a pattern.
-Even though I have no knowledge of competitive cheer scoring, I could tell who had won. <!--more-->It was not the teams that had the most members, the best costumes, the whitest smiles, or the most spectacular acrobatics.
+Even though I have no knowledge of competitive cheer scoring, I could tell who had won.
+It was not the teams that had the most members, the best costumes, the whitest smiles, or the most spectacular acrobatics.
 It was not even the teams that had the fewest glitches, necessarily.

 Winning teams had one thing in common: <em>They were better synchronized.</em>